Jodenee/Voyager/docs/Tutorials/getting-started.md

 ## Making something with Voyager

 ??? warning "This is only an example"
-	Please **DO NOT** actually implement this into your games.
+	Please don't actually implement this example into your games, join logging takes up queue spots on the proxy just to deliver no real important information.
 This is just meant to be a fun little example you can learn from.

 Now lets make a script that sends a Discord message when a player joins the game.